Tntpot/neovim-setup/README.md

-Set up files for my preferred Neovim Config - based heavily off The Primeagen's set up video (obviously..)
+Set up files for my preferred Neovim Config - now using Lazy like the cool kids.

 Stored here so I can clone it on any new machine needed - feel free to use this as you wish.